department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/build-and-test-2.md

 * Does the technical solution work at scale, and do its integrations with other services work well?

-* Is the MVP solution consistent with other Veteran Tools Platform design patterns?
+* Is the MVP solution consistent with other Veteran-facing Services Platform design patterns?

 * Is the MVP solution accessible?